opipari/DeepRobWeb/syllabus.md

 ---

+{: .highlight }
+**Note: This course website and syllabus is still under development and is subject to change.**

 ## About

 Robots need to see and understand their world to be able to interact with objects and perform useful tasks autonomously.
 Perception is the essential first step in the process for endowing robots to perform autonomously.
 Autonomous robots need to make sense of their sensory observations to represent the world around them – and enable their reasoning and action to a goal.
 Visual perception with cameras as sensors has matured due to the recent advancements in neural networks – which is especially true for performing visual recognition tasks such as object classification, detection, pose estimation, grasp pose detection, etc.